74 Carletonville Grade 12 Learners Admitted to Hospital Over Suspected Food Poisoning, SA Enraged

 Source: Getty Images

-WEST RAND — Another incident which left scores of children in hospital over suspected food poisoning riled South Africans up, with many pointing fingers at the government.
+WEST RAND — Another incident that left scores of children in hospital over suspected food poisoning riled South Africans up, with many pointing fingers at the government.

 Read also